kashmir96/primebroth/content/pages/about/_index.md

 ---
 title: "About us - PrimeBroth"
-description: "Learn about the story and people behind PrimeBroth, NZ's animal based wellness drink"
+description: "Learn about the story behind PrimeBroth"
 type: custom
 layout: about
 ---